yaelvais/myCovidApp/README.md

 The script fetches Covid-19 data from disease.sh API.

-## Usage via jenkinsfile
+## Usage via Jenkinsfile

 Please add the parameters as a choice parameter, with the name "country".
-The jenkins file clones the git repo, starts the script and then query the script, using the provided parameters.
+The Jenkins file clones the git repo, starts the script and then query the script, using the provided parameters.
 Please note that the file runs the commands as 'sh' (linux).

 ## Usage via shell